wbond/vat_moss-python/overview.md

 [digital services](https://www.gov.uk/vat-on-digital-services-in-the-eu) to
 consumers located in the EU.

-This means any US, Candaian, etc business selling SasS, software licenses, ebooks, music, or other digital goods needs to collect VAT.
-Thankfully on January 1st, 2015, the concerpt of the VAT Mini One-Stop-Shop was introduces.
+This means any US, Canadian, etc business selling SasS, software licenses, ebooks, music, or other digital goods needs to collect VAT.
+Thankfully on January 1st, 2015, the concept of the VAT Mini One-Stop-Shop was introduced.
 This allows companies to register with a single EU country (member state) and submit all VAT tax money collected to that one country.
 Otherwise businesses would have to submit returns to 28 different countries.